kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 # Store and access your data

-Kuzzle uses [Elasticsearch](https://www.elastic.co/products/elasticsearch) as a document-oriented NoSQL database.
+Kuzzle uses [Elasticsearch](https://www.elastic.co/products/elasticsearch) as a document-oriented storage.

 All documents, whether internal documents such as `User`, `Profile` or `Role` or user documents, are stored in Elasticsearch indexes.

 Kuzzle's storage capacities are therefore directly linked to Elasticsearch's capacities and limits.

-## Database organization
+## Data storage organization

 There are 4 hierarchical levels in data storage:
   - indexes